Growth and Your 6- to 12-Year-Old

 - The Adam's apple, or larynx cartilage, gets bigger.

 Despite data collected for growth charts, "normal" heights and weights are difficult to define.
 Shorter parents, for instance, tend to have shorter kids, whereas taller parents tend to have taller kids.

-Although you may worry if your child isn't as tall as other kids that age, the more important question is whether your child is continuing to grow at a normal rate.
-If your doctor finds a problem — such as a growth rate that had been normal but has recently slowed — he or she may track your child's measurements carefully over several months to see if the growth pattern suggests a possible health problem or is just a variation of normal.
+You may worry if your child isn't as tall as other kids that age.
+But the more important question is whether your child is continuing to grow at a normal rate.
+If your doctor finds a problem — such as a growth rate that had been normal but has recently slowed — he or she may track growth carefully over several months to see if the pattern suggests a possible health problem or is just a variation of normal.